kyleschmolze/carduino/README.md

 # Carduino (CarPM?)
 A relatively simple Arduino project to connect interior lights in my car to a live-read of the engine's RPM.
 Since I have a manual transmission, it's fun to see the lights go WOO when I accelerate or change gears.
+Slow = yellow lights.
+Faster = red.
+Really pushing it = purple!

 Note: In addition to lots of online searching, I drew heavily from [this helpful guide](https://www.instructables.com/TachometerScan-Gauge-Using-Arduino-OBD2-and-CAN-Bu/) as well as [this one](https://www.electronicshub.org/arduino-mcp2515-can-bus-tutorial/).